 RPC has traditionally been best known for its core litigation practice, making up over half of its workload.
 Wake up at the back!
 OK, this doesn't sound too sexy.
 But have no fear - there's more to RPC than meets the eye.
-And it's obviously doing something right - staff handed it 70% in the RollOnFriday Firm of the Year 2017 survey, landing it a decent joint 22nd.

 So it's litigation front and centre, with a traditional focus on the insurance industry.
 But the firm has diversified its reach, too, ramping up its corporate offering and spreading into just about every dispute resolution nook.
 According to one insider, "the switch to focus on commercial rather than insurance and seeking to compete with the silver circle has led to the firm becoming more 'corporate'".
 Generally, though, it's managed to achieve the shift whilst avoiding the common problem of leaving other departments feeling sidelined - with significant internal growth (and plenty of lateral hiring) in non-contentious specialisms.

 This means that it can support a variety of rather sexier departments.
 Its punchy media litigation practice has previously acted for The Telegraph Group, the Mirror Group and the Guardian as well as Associated Newspapers (and it seems there's plenty of defamation defending to do).
 The nature of the work means it is frequently in the papers.
 Work on Wembley stadium and the batch of Harry Potter books that went missing are just two examples of headline-chasing stuff.
 And it was hired to draw up the post-Leveson press regulations, which was a nice bit of business.